Blogging or freelancing which is a profitable online business to start?

 What is blogging and what do blog and blogger mean?

 What is a blog?

 According to Dictionary.com, a blog means – a website containing a writer’s or group of writers’ own experiences, observations, opinions, etc., and often having images and links to other websites.

 What is blogging?

-Blogging is to maintain or add new entries to a blog.
+Blogging is maintaining or adding new entries to a blog.